-RiverCOG maintains 11 individual governmental funds.
-Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures and changes in fund balances for the General Fund, Department of Transportation, Household Hazardous Waste and Recycling, Domestic Preparedness, and Regional Services Grants, all of which are considered to be major funds.
+RiverCOG maintains 14 individual governmental funds.
+Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures and changes in fund balances for the General Fund, Department of Transportation UPWP, Household Hazardous Waste and Recycling, Domestic Preparedness, Regional Services Grants, US / EDA Cares, Estuary Transit District, and Department of Transportation Airline Trail, all of which are considered to be major funds.
 Data from the six other governmental funds are combined into a single aggregated presentation.
 Individual fund data for each of these non-major governmental funds is provided in the form of combining statements elsewhere in this report.
 The basic governmental fund financial statements can be found on pages 16 and 17 of this report.